 - Add the dry ingredients (oat flour, almond flour, baking powder, baking soda, and salt).
-Whisk until all incorporate, no flour or lump in sight.
+Whisk until all incorporated, no flour or lump in sight.

 - Stir in the chopped walnuts.

-- Pour the batter in the pre-lined / greased baking pan.
+- Pour the batter into the pre-lined / greased baking pan.
 Smooth the top, then sprinkle with additional chopped walnuts.

 - Move on to a wire rack to cool down for 30–60 minutes.
-Remove from the mold, slice, and enjoy.
+Remove from the mould, slice, and enjoy.

-- *I’ve tried with macadamia nut butter instead of coconut oil with success, so I added it in this recipe.
+- *Coconut oil: I’ve tried with macadamia nut butter instead of coconut oil with success, so I added it to this recipe.